Jonpot/Terros/Terros/People/Organizations/The Blue Company/Cassius Vecna.md

 Vecna is a title.
 By birth he was named Cassius.
 In [[the Northern Realms]] he was called Mazrim.
 In the Illyrian Imperial Province of Northumbria, which included what is today the Northern Realms, the adjunct [representative, second in command] to the Empress was hailed by the name of Mazrim after he slew a dragon, in honor of the old king Mazrim, who was called the Dragon of the North.

 The war between [[Netheril]], [[Cormyr]], and the Northern Realms was entirely the responsibility of the agents of the[[ Prince Lothair]], not Vecna.

+Vibed with Gotts Chalk in a box for a while.